-Elective: CCM 991E Shiatsu I, Back of the Body
+Elective: CCM 991E - Shiatsu I, Back of the Body

-The introductory course; presenting two of the cornerstones of Asian/Japanese massage, shiatsu and Do-In (a self-massage routine) Dao Yin in Chinese.
+Shiatsu I is the introductory course; presenting two of the cornerstones of Asian/Japanese massage, shiatsu and Do-In (a self-massage routine) (Dao Yin in Chinese).
 Neither massage uses oil or requires disrobing.
-This course presents traditional Asian-style massage on a table and teaches the back half of the body.
+This course presents traditional Asian style massage on a table and teaches the back half of the body.
 It takes about 45 minutes to an hour to perform.
 Class will emphasize proper alignment and body position for the practitioner, and focuses on the sequence (kata/form) of the massage.
 The kata should become second nature, which is to say, memorized and internalized.
-Students will be exposed to the energetic, theoretical, and technical aspects of shiatsu.
+Students will be exposed to the energetic, theoretical and technical aspects of shiatsu.
 Theory will focus on learning the channel pathways.
 Instruction will emphasize kinesthetic learning, alternating between demonstration and practice.
+Prerequisite: open to all NCNM students.

-Elective: CCM 997E Shiatsu II, Front of the Body
+Elective: CCM 997E - Shiatsu II Short Form - Front of the Body

 Shiatsu II is the continuation of Shiatsu I, teaching the second half of the short form.
 In terms of the kata it covers the front of the body.
 The front of the body also takes about 45 minutes to do.
 This course continues the Do-In (Dao-Yin) training with an emphasis on being able to teach it to others.
 The last part of the course will combine the back of the body from Shiatsu I with the front learned in this term to complete the 'short form'.
 The whole shiatsu short form takes about an hour and a half to perform and constitutes a very thorough and satisfying massage for both the giver and the receiver.
 Prerequisite: CCM 991E